 I know making pizzelle cookies will become a family tradition for your family.
 The easy batter, simple to use pizzelle maker, and ready to eat in 30 seconds.
 Yes, I said seconds.
-Your kids can have fun mixing the batter and sprinkling the powdered sugar on top and not a long wait to eat the reward.
+Your kids can have fun mixing the batter and sprinkling the powdered sugar on top and not have a long wait to eat the reward.

 A Pizzelle Maker can be purchased here at a really reasonable price.
 I have had mine for 30 years and we have had 30 years of fun.
 I use the recipe in my instruction book, but you can also purchase mixes that make it even quicker.

 When the pizzelle come off the pizzelle iron they are soft and flexible.
 You can roll them into a cone with a Pizzelle Cone Roller.
 They can then be filled with chocolate or vanilla whip cream for a special dessert.
 I am thinking of ice cream this summer out on the deck with the kids. (just in case there is a mess).

 Italian Pizzelle Cookie